Part 1: PG Diploma

-Contemporary Counselling Theory (Compulsory)
+Contemporary Counselling Theory (30 credits; compulsory)

 You will learn to critically consider the theoretical basis and evidence base for the therapeutic approaches to supporting different populations and a critical understanding of how to communicate specialist knowledge to non-expert audiences.
 Using cutting edge developments in the field of counselling you will be able to apply the key skills of critical appraisal and understanding.

-Advanced Research Methods in Counselling (Compulsory)
+Advanced Research Methods in Counselling (30 credits; compulsory)

 This module focuses on developing practical research skills and an understanding of ethical issues within the counselling field.
 You will have the opportunity to gain hands on experience of preparing and applying research materials to small scale studies.
 You will develop an understanding of how to plan and design research and deciding on the appropriate methods for the counselling field.

-Human Flourishing & Resilience (Optional)
+Human Flourishing & Resilience (30 credits; optional)

 This module focuses on the understanding of human flourishing and encourages self-reflection on personal resilience, self-care and wellbeing.
 You will gain a critical understanding of the theoretical approaches to understanding human flourishing, how to identify, develop, and evaluate appropriate interventions to enhance resilience and flourishing as well as understanding the associated ethical considerations.
 You will engage in reflection about your own strategies for coping and building resilience.

-Professional Research Skills (Optional)
+Professional Research Skills (30 credits; optional)

 This module provides the opportunity to work as a part of a professional research team to design and conduct a real life research study.
 You will develop practical research skills such as; questionnaire and scale development, experimental task creation, interview/focus group skills, data protocols and applied research ethics.